CiaranService/CronExpressionParser/README.md

 ## Prerequisites

-* Maven installed and added to PATH
+* Latest version of Maven installed and added to PATH
-* Java installed and added to PATH
+* Latest version of Java installed and added to PATH

 ## Installation